vatnz-dev/sops/docs/contribute/best-practices.md

 ## Terminology

-It is important that, for important bits of terminology, care is taken to ensure there is no ambiguity.
+It is beneficial that, for important bits of terminology, care is taken with wording in order to avoid ambiguity.

 !!! example
     `Track Shortening STARs` could be easily confused with `Short STARs`.
 Therefore it is better to write it a bit more verbosely e.g. `Track Shortening on STARs` to avoid any potential confusion.